Seychelles national beach soccer team

 The Seychelles national beach soccer team represents Seychelles in beach soccer.
 It is controlled by the Seychelles football association.
-Seychelles will participate in the FIFA Beach Soccer World Cup for the very first time in 2025 where they will make their debut as host.
+Seychelles have taken part in the Africa Beach Soccer Cup of Nations once in 2015.
+Ten years later, they currently participating in the FIFA Beach Soccer World Cup for the very first time in 2025 where they made their debut as host.